rhtbapat/CGLibPy/README.md

 Looking forward for your help, collaboration and suggestions..

 Note:
-Just in case you are interested in learning Python or Lerning to debug python please visit my webiste [Python For Life] (www.python.robasworld.com) which is dedicated to Python and also debugging in VS Code
+Just in case you are interested in learning Python or Lerning to debug python please visit my webiste [Python For Life](www.python.robasworld.com) which is dedicated to Python and also debugging in VS Code